Consultant ENT & Sleep Surgeon

 Veer V, Jackson L, Kara N, Hawthorne M. J Laryngol Otol.
 2014 Jan;128(1):22–8. -

-Practical otology, neurotology and skull base surgery: book reviews.
+Practical otology, neurotology and skull base surgery: book review.

 Veer V. J Laryngol Otol.
 2013 Dec;127(12):1244–1245. -